input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 scan](https://github.com/input-output-hk/plutus/blob/master/plutus-tx/src/PlutusTx/AssocMap.hs#L131-L139).

 Certainly, we can replace this with more efficient data structures such as an array.
-Unfortunately, we'll need to do some tricks to achieve this as arrays of `ByteString` does not exist in Plutus.
+Unfortunately, we'll need to do some tricks to achieve this as an array of `ByteString`s does not exist in Plutus.

 Let's make some remarks.